arthurschreiber/arthurschreiber.github.com/_posts/2010-02-02-javascript-game-development-the-game-loop.markdown

 One of the most important parts of a game engine is the so called "game loop".
-It is the central piece of the game's engine and is responsible for trying to balance running a game's logic, and executing it's drawing operations.
+It is the central piece of the game's engine and is responsible for trying to balance running a game's logic, and executing its drawing operations.

 A very basic game loop would look something like this in JavaScript (this does not work in Browsers!):